OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

 ---

 ## Esoteric Work & Personal Development

 - **Galatea's** dream of flying into outer space: also linked to the effects of iodine on consciousness.
 - Galatea's seeing flashes of light in the dark: attributed to phosphenes in the brain.
 - **EM "recording"** phenomena experienced at the Farm, likely due to flowing water under the location.
+- Ark's dream of elevator going through the roof: symbolic of consciousness expansion and elevated ideas.

 ---

 ## Books, Research, and Cultural Commentary

 - "**Black-eyed children**" story: identified as a hoax.
     - Two Asian-looking men witnessed: part of the "away team".
+- Ocean's UFO sighting in Oman (cylindrical object): confirmed as an actual craft.

 ---

 ## Notable Warnings or Predictions